 Given that the area affected by these policies is relatively small and there is ample area where these activities could be located without becoming a significant threat, the prohibition of these activities through the Environmental Compliance Approval process was determined reasonable.
 The prohibition will not have a significant impact on the municipality or on future development opportunities, particularly given that the establishment of new septic systems is already prohibited in the WHPA-A by the water quality policies contained in the County of Oxford's Official Plan.

-Ministry of the Environment and Climate Change: Review and Amend Environmental Compliance Approvals
+Ministry of the Environment, Conservation and Parks: prepare or review and amend Environmental Compliance Approvals